 Direct-tipping

 This is a great way to recognise individual contributions, for instance outstanding service for a client.
-In this particular type of tronc scheme, the recipient of the tip keeps the lion's share of the funds and the rest goes into the pool to be shared amongst the rest of your staff.
+In this tronc scheme, the recipient of the tip keeps the lion's share of the funds, and the rest goes into the pool to be shared amongst the rest of your staff.

 Departmental pooling

-If you have multiple teams for instance front of house and back room staff then a departmental pooling might be beneficial, as it gives you the opportunity to divide a larger kitty more proportionately, amongst the allocated teams.
+If you have multiple teams for instance front of house and back-room staff, then a departmental pooling might be beneficial.
+In this type of scheme there is the opportunity to divide a larger kitty (of pooled tips) more proportionately, amongst the allocated teams.

 Seniority

-This can be done through title, length of service of both depending on your business’s preference.
-For instance an Maître d' would receive a larger percentage of the tips then other members of the front of house team.
+This can be done through title, length of service, or both, depending on your business’s preference.
+For instance, a Maître d' would receive a larger percentage of the tips than other members of the front of house team.

-You can calculate this tronc based on salary too but this could lead to other staff members being able to calculate each other's earnings based on their percentage of the tips.
+You can calculate this tronc based on salary too, but this could lead to other staff members being able to calculate each other's earnings based on the percentage of the tip's employees receive.

 Points

-A points system allows you to amalgamate some of the aspects of other tronc systems and create a system where staff are awarded points and receive their share of tips based on the amount of points they receive.
+A points system allows you to amalgamate some of the aspects of other tronc systems.
+In essence, it creates a system where staff are awarded points and receive their share of tips based on the amount of points they receive.

 The Allocation of Tips legislation what does it mean?

-Part of the new legislation around tips now in effect means that certain practices, such as tronc reserves are now illegal.
+Part of the new legislation around tips means that certain practices, such as tronc reserves, are now illegal.

-The new law specifies that all tips and gratuities must be paid to staff no later than the end of the month after the month of collection.
-This means that squirreling a portion of the tips away for a later date is no longer possible.
+The new law specifies that all tips and gratuities must be paid to staff no later than the end of the month (after the month of collection).
+This means that squirreling a portion of the tips away for a later date, is no longer possible or legal.

 - Sets out a clear and defined tronc scheme that is transparent and easy to understand for all staff.
 This should include policies on all possible scenarios including things like absence.